musevlt/mpdaf/doc/objarithmetic.rst

 Arithmetic operations can be performed between MPDAF objects and scalar numbers, numpy arrays, masked arrays or other MPDAF objects.
-When an operation is performed between two MPDAF objects or between an MPDAF object and an array, their dimensions must either match, or be broadcastable to the same dimensions via the usual numpy rules.
+When an operation is performed between an MPDAF object and an array, their dimensions must either match, or be broadcastable to the same dimensions via the usual numpy rules.
+When an operation is performed between two MPDAF objects, it requires the objects to have identical WCS properties, equivalent units, and identical shapes.
+Variances are propagated, although correlated errors are not supported.
+If data are detected to be correlated, a warning is issued.
+Values masked in either object before the operation are masked in the resulting object.
 The broadcasting rules make it possible to perform arithmetic operations between a `~mpdaf.obj.Cube` and an `~mpdaf.obj.Image` or a `~mpdaf.obj.Spectrum`, assuming that they have compatible spatial and spectral world-coordinates.

 The following demonstration shows a cube being multiplied by an image that has the same spatial dimensions and world-coordinates as the cube, and also being divided by a spectrum that has the same spectral dimensions and wavelengths as the spectral